CLEAR NAME POLICY

 - Am I making assumptions about other people’s gender identity, pronouns, background, ethnicity, values, abilities, or beliefs?

 - Harassment & Intervention: What constitutes harassment is defined from the viewpoint of the target.
 Harassment can be about territoriality (driving people out of a profession or situation), impressing others at the expense of someone else, actions to elevate yourself above someone else by diminishing them, or insulting a group of people on some basis of their identity.
 Harassment can be predatory (getting a thrill out of doing something shocking, and the charge comes from the person’s reaction to that).
 It can be resistance testing, where a harasser starts with a joke or comment, then keeps escalating to see how far they push an interaction.
+Harassment can even be unintended and occur with no deliberate intention to offend but still create an unsafe and toxic environment for the target of harassment.
 Ultimately, harassment is related to power: who has it, who wants it, and how it’s obtained/maintained or transferred.

 - Harassment and/or discrimination can be deliberate or unintentional.
 We ask that everyone act in good faith, however harassment (and discrimination) often occurs alongside the best of intentions.
 What matters is whether others consent (to your words and actions) and if those words and actions are respectful in nature and reception.
 Whether consent and respect are behind your words is determined by your audience.

 - In any case, harassment and discrimination are immensely harmful: to the target, to the perpetrator, to the social group, and to the organization in general.
 Attendees are encouraged to file a report should they experience harassment or discrimination during their time at the CHI PLAY conference.
 Doing so not only helps keep everyone accountable, they are a way to identify recurring issues or problematic individuals, so that we can improve not only in the moment, but over time.
 You may file a report by the procedures listed below.
 You do not have to be the target of harassment to file a report.
+However, it is good practice to connect with the target of the harassment to ensure their personal safety and autonomy throughout the process.
 Due to conflicts of interest or potential discomfort with reporting to one party or another, there are four separate systems to which you may file a report.
 Your reports will be kept confidential.

-- If you experience harassment or if there are matters that you would like to address, please reach out to us at firstname.lastname@example.org.
-You are encouraged report any/all experiences of harassment/discrimination, even if someone has already filed a report.
+- Reporting Harassment: You are encouraged to report any/all experiences of harassment/discrimination, even if someone has already filed a report.
 If you were witness to the event or overheard the event described to you, we encourage you to report it so long as you have obtained consent from the target.
-When reporting, always include the 5 W’s [who, what, where, when, why].
+When reporting, always include the five W’s [who, what, where, when, why].
+If you experience harassment there are multiple resources you may use to report on the incident.

 - To file an online report with the ACM, go here: https://services.acm.org/harass/harass.cfm